ec-europa/eubfr-data-lake/tools/eubfr-cli/README.md

 These `.env` files are normally generated automatically for you when you deploy all services setting up your development environment.
 However, if you receive an error for a missing environment variable, you can use this command to regenerate information about the necessary variables.

-For instance, you may try to get information about available Elasticsearch domains which are manageable by the CLI running `npx eubfr-cli es`.
+For instance, you may try to get information about available Elasticsearch domains which are manageable by the CLI running `eubfr-cli es`.
 If you haven't deployed `@eubfr/demo-dashboard-client` or you have switched between staging environments working on different branches at the same code base, then you'll get an error like this:

     ENOENT: no such file or directory, open '.../eubfr-data-lake/demo/dashboard/client/.env'